ceciliacal/DEBS_2022/README.md

 This project is my solution for Grand Challenge DEBS 2022.
 My group ID is 16.

 There are two main applications inside one single Gradle project.

 To send data batches to my solution, it was used a Kafka producer application (class "kakfa.Producer").
-A kafka consumer (kafka.Consumer) application was instead created to listen to the Kafka broker's topic the producer sends data to, and it processes received data with the stream processing framework Apache Flink.
+A kafka consumer ("kafka.Consumer") application was instead created to listen to the Kafka broker's topic the producer sends data to, and to process those data with the stream processing framework Apache Flink.
 Once one 5 minutes window fires its results, it sends them back to the producer application through a Socket API using ip "localhost" and port "6667".
-Results are eventually sent to the evaluation platform through gRPC API provided by Grand Challenge DEBS.
+Results are eventually sent from the producer application to the evaluation platform through gRPC API provided by Grand Challenge DEBS.

 Kafka and Zookeeper runs on Docker containers defined in docker-compose.yml file.
-Each one of the two applications (producer and consumer) has its own main method and be built and launched using Gradle.
+Each one of the two applications (producer and consumer) has its own main method and can be built and launched using Gradle.

 ## Technologies
 Project is created with: